The MedRoom - Tampa Bay Beta

 That question led to Dexter Turner, a kind-hearted and deeply experienced healthcare operator who spent more than 30 years working with hospital systems in and around Tampa Bay.

 As Jim and Dexter talked through the issue, they realized it was not a one-time problem.
-Across the market, fully equipped clinical rooms can sit unused while qualified providers struggle to find professional places to serve people.
+Across the market, professional clinical rooms can sit unused while healthcare professionals and clinical teams need appropriate places to serve their communities.

 Tim Diesel joined the conversation to help think through the real estate, commercial space, and market side of the opportunity.

-Together, Jim Ong, Dexter Turner, and Tim Diesel began shaping The MedRoom as a Tampa Bay Beta — a careful, local way to connect Room Curators with vetted Room Seekers through manual review, trusted conversations, and no long-term contracts.
+Together, Jim Ong, Dexter Turner, and Tim Diesel began shaping The MedRoom as a Tampa Bay Beta — a careful, local way to connect Room Curators with qualified Room Seeker use cases through manual review, trusted conversations, and no long-term contracts.

 Room Curators